 Malta has over the years successfully attracted a number of industries as a result of its ability to develop a fiscal and regulatory framework specifically targeted at customers and service providers alike.
 The island's success in this respect, coupled with political stability and strong economic growth were all key to Malta's reputation as a leading business destination over the past years.
-Any adverse impact on Malta's reputation would result in a negative outlook and possibly reduce Malta's attractiveness for existing operators and new ones alike.
+Any adverse impact on Malta's reputation or the prevailing fiscal advantages currently enjoyed, would result in a negative outlook and possibly reduce Malta's attractiveness for existing operators and new ones alike.
 Aware of this risk, the Group is continuously seeking to diversify its product and service portfolio, whilst also seeking to enter new markets both in Malta and internationally.